SlamHammerfist/Ability-Score-Generator/README.md

 ## Features

 - 🧠 Three generation modes: Roll, Standard Array, Point Buy
-- 🧩 Modular architecture with clean separation of UI, logic, and validation
 - 🎯 Native UI replication with modifier previews and dropdowns
 - 🛡️ Point-buy enforcement with confirmation dialog for unspent points
 - 🔄 Reset and reroll support
-- 🧪 Actor-safe updates with fallback detection

 ## Compatibility